KcoderAI/DATA-STRUCTURES-AND-ALGORITHMS/README.md

 **Why Learn DSA?**

+Efficiency:
-Efficiency: Write code that runs faster and uses resources wisely.
+Write code that runs faster and uses resources wisely.

+Problem-Solving:
-Problem-Solving: Develop a deep understanding of how to approach and solve various types of problems.
+Develop a deep understanding of how to approach and solve various types of problems.

-Career Growth: Essential for technical interviews and improving coding skills.